 "Here, we're introducing a new test," Walker said.
 "We're looking for perturbations from these sub-galactic dark matter halos on very fragile gravitational systems."

-The most fragile gravitational systems that can be observed are "wide" binary stars — pairs of stars orbiting each other but separated by more than 1,000 times the distance between the sun and Earth, making the gravitational forces between them very weak.
-Walker is particularly focused on looking for wide binary star systems, where two stars would be orbiting each other at distances more than 1,000 times the space between the Earth and the sun, making the gravitational forces between them very weak.
+The most fragile gravitational systems that can be observed are "wide" binary stars — pairs of stars orbiting each other but separated by more than 1,000 times the distance between the Sun and Earth, making the gravitational forces between them very weak.
+Walker is particularly focused on looking for these wide binary star systems.

 "That means if a sub-galactic dark matter halo zips through the neighborhood, its gravitational effects can be more than sufficient to destroy this wide binary system," Walker said.

 Walker and his team are setting out to examine the data from the James Webb Space Telescope and see if any wide binary star systems exist in dwarf galaxies, which are expected to be dense in dark matter.
 If they're found, then their very existence would make the cold dark matter theory more unlikely.